 I, personally, need to be with people who are exploring, growing and stretching themselves in some way.
 I feel inspired by people who follow their callings in life.
 I want to be with people who are standing on the edge of their growth and are moving towards their highest potentials.
 And I am happy to say that I have friends like this in my life!

 Allow the intimacy to grow organically.
 You might feel a sense of mutual affinity already present.
-Or you might discover within a few conversations, that the connection isn’t really alive or inspiring.
+Or you might discover within a few conversations, that the connection isn’t really inspiring.

 As you are getting to know the other person, notice if they are actually living and embodying their professed values.
 Do you feel a sense of congruence between what they say and what they do, or there is a big gap?
 Give yourself time to see if the values are in coherence with the way a person lives his/her life.